MinPhys/MinPhys.github.io/RiP_2026/RiP_2026-programme.md

 ## Programme
 * * *

-The meeting will begin in the afternoon of Wednesday 8th July and conclude in the afternoon of Thursday 9th.
+This year's Research in Progress meeting will begin on the afternoon of Wednesday 8th July and conclude on the afternoon of Thursday 9th.

 [Register now](./RiP_2026-registration.html) to showcase your own research in this year's meeting!